Medayoubadri/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Diagram

-Here's a fun diagram suggestion to visualize the timeline of our incident:
+Here's a diagram suggestion of what actually happened to visualize the timeline of our incident:

 ```mermaid
 flowchart TD